 Christopher Hulme, PhD

 Christopher Hulme completed his D.Phil at Oxford University.
-Subsequently, he spent 15 years in big pharma, holding positions as head of High-throughput Medicinal Chemistry and Global Head of Platform Library Sciences.
-As such, he established targeted and diversity oriented screening collections, engaging in over 60 hit-lead and multiple lead optimization campaigns.
-He joined the University of Arizona in 2007.
-Currently, his lab is focused on small molecule drug design.
-The development of small molecule inhibitors of kinases is of interest and in 2018 he co-founded Iluminos Therapeutics, currently pushing forward a small molecule into IND enabling studies for the treatment of Down Syndrome and Alzheimer's Disease.
+Subsequently, he spent 15 years in big pharma, holding positions as head of High-throughput Medicinal Chemistry and Global Head of Platform Library Sciences, spanning RPR, Amgen & Eli Lilly.
+As such, he established targeted and diversity-oriented screening collections, engaging in over 60 hit-lead and multiple lead optimization campaigns.
+He joined the University of Arizona in 2007 and has garnered in excess of $20 million during this tenure from public and private sources.
+Currently, his lab is focused on small molecule and targeted protein degradation discovery paradigms.
+In particular, the development of small molecule kinase inhibitors is of interest.
+In 2018 he co-founded Iluminos Therapeutics, currently pushing forward Dyr533 into IND enabling studies for the treatment of Down Syndrome and Alzheimer's Disease through selective inhibition of the kinase Dyrk1a.
+More recently, with a significant venture capital investment, Dr Hulme co-founded the start-up Branch Therapeutics LLC, whose primary mission is the development of multi-targeted kinase inhibitors towards colo-rectal cancer.
+The Hulme group trains bona fide student drug hunters in the art of medicinal chemistry and efforts span hit generation through SAR/SPR optimization, in vivo studies and latterly extensive interactions with CDMOs for GLP drug substance manufacturing on a kilo scale.
+We are always actively looking for students with a strong background in organic chemistry.

 Cancer Focus